Future Flight HI

 Latest news from the Hawaii Space Grant Ohana*|

--- 2015 --
+-- 2018 --

-- January 24, 2015 -
+- January 27, 2018 -

-Hawaii Space Grant Consortium is proud to again co-sponsor the Astronaut Ellison Onizuka Science Day, an annual event in Hilo honoring Hawaii's native son.
-Additional co-sponsors are the American Savings Bank, The Onizuka Memorial Committee, the Astronaut Ellison Onizuka Space Center, the Onizuka family, the University of Hawaii-Hilo (UHH), and UHH Conference Center, with the support of the Hilo High School Key Club, Waiakea High School Key Club, the Thirty Meter Telescope, and the Zonta Club of Hilo.
-This year's event, the 15th annual, featured 18 workshops, displays by organizations and companies, and a special keynote address by JAXA Astronaut Koichi Wakata.
+Hawaii Space Grant Consortium is proud to support the Astronaut Ellison Onizuka Science Day in Hilo honoring Hawaii's native son.
+Co-sponsors are the American Savings Bank, The Onizuka Memorial Committee, the Onizuka family, the University of Hawaii-Hilo (UHH), and UHH Conference Center, along with additional support from KTA Super Stores.
+This year's event, the 18th annual, gave tribute to Hawaii's first astronaut and to the crew of the last flight of the Space Shuttle, Challenger on January 28, 1986.
+The day featured 23 science workshops, displays by organizations and companies, and a special keynote address by NASA Astronaut Jack Fischer (pictured below).
 The day's closing assembly featured TMT SpartanWorks STEM science demonstrations.

 * Ohana is the Hawaiian word for family, encompassing all the people, related or not, who come together to help achieve a better life.